 NOTE 3: The "monDur" attribute within the AfEventExposureSubsc data structure can be modified to extend the expiry time to keep receiving notifications.

-If the AF cannot successfully fulfil the received HTTP PUT request due to an internal error or an error in the HTTP PUT request, the AF shall send an HTTP error response as specified in clause 5.7.
+If the AF cannot successfully fulfil the received HTTP PUT request due to an internal error or an error in the HTTP PUT request, the AF shall send an HTTP error response or, if the feature "ES3XX" is supported, an HTTP redirect response as specified in clause 5.7.

 Upon successful reception of an HTTP PUT request with: "{apiRoot}/naf-eventexposure/<apiVersion>/subscriptions/{subscriptionId}" as request URI and "AfEventExposureSubsc" data structure as request body, the AF shall update the subscription and send either a HTTP "200 OK" response with the "AfEventExposureSubsc" data structure as response body containing the representation of the modified "Individual Application Event Subscription", or an HTTP "204 No Content" response, as shown in step 2 of figure 4.2.2.3-1.